-A Site Waste Management Plan (SWMP) is not expected to be required for this scheme.
+A Site Waste Management Plan (SWMP) is required for both schemes.
 Coal tar has not been highlighted as being present within the scheme extent.

 Noise and vibration

 For sensitive receptors, refer to the 'Population and Human Health' section below.

 The works do not fall within a Candidate Noise Management Area (CNMA) as defined by the Transportation Noise Action Plan (Road Maps) (TNAP).